scuzzydude/asimov/asimov.md

 Zoey is Scoot-hip and has made a lot of contacts in the industry.
 She decides to scoot James Cameron's *Titanic*, which inspired her career.
 It's not a unique idea, there are likely to be hundreds, if not thousands, of Scoots devoted to *Titanic*.
 Zoey considered most of her competition purely nostalgia, glorifying the romance without looking at the bigger picture.

 Zoey initially mints a thousand scoot, which she distributes to her industry friends.
-She has a few older friends who worked the movie, and through them, meets a few more.
-She asks those that worked on the movie to write up their thoughts and experiences of working *Titanic*.
+She has a few older friends who worked on the movie, and through them, meets a few more.
+She asks those that worked on the movie to write their thoughts and experiences of working *Titanic*.
 She interviews a few old-timers in L.A. and writes up their stories.
 She starts publishing these memories on the scootchain, carefully selecting a few that are complementary to a rose of an actor, with whom she eventually gets into contact.
 Zoey offers the actor a hefty slice of her majority scoot for just a bit of genius by association, really, half-a-day's work.
 The actor is game, so Zoey privately reveals her secret strategy, *El Enchilada Grande*.[^13]

 Word gets out quickly when a high-profile actor commits to a Scoot based on their work.
 During the next few months Zoey watches patiently as her scoot, which she now shares majority control with the actor, starts to trade openly at a nice valuation.
 The scootage, most of whom she knows personally, gives her advice.
 The main question is to dilute or not dilute.
 Both have been known to increase the value of scoot.
 She needs to move quickly.
 She makes an offering of about 20% dilution.
 With the actors stake, it still leaves them with majority control.